 - Eating a healthy diet that includes fruits, vegetables, and whole grain products.

 - Controlling portion sizes and never “supersizing.”

 - Being active for at least 60 minutes, five times a week for ages 6-18.

 Eating a healthy diet and being physically active are two of the most important factors leading to a healthy lifestyle.
 To help you children meet this goal, SUSD provides lunch service daily for our students by contracting with the Salinas City School District.
 All school lunches conform to the nutritional guideline mandates outlined by the federal government.
 Additionally, all SUSD students, grades K-8, take part in physical education classes that emphasize fitness and making exercise part of one’s everyday lifestyle.

 The costs of the SUSD lunch program is $3.25 (Spreckels Elementary), $3.50 (Buena Vista Middle School), $.50 for white milk.
 You may qualify for free or reduced price meals.
 Applications are available at all schools and the district office.
+A digital version of the application can be found here: School Lunch Form – Bilingual (PDF).
 Please contact your school office for details.

 Lunch menus can be found here sorted by month.
 They are available in both English and Spanish.